 Print Name:

-taken of me.
-I unde rstand that these photographs and rine, aka LECOM, to use photographs and/or video for video will be used for the promotion of LECOM. use of the photographs and/or video.
+of me.
+I unde erstand that these photog graphs and/or video e, aka LECOM, to use photographs and/or video will be used for the promotion of LECOM. photographs and/or video.

-Signature Date
+Signature Date -

-Witness Signature Date
+Witness Sig nature Date

-Parent must sign for consent for minor under age 18.
+Parent must s ign for consent for mino or under age 18.